What are they?

 Issues to consider when making a death benefit nomination

-Different tax treatment can apply depending on whether the beneficiary is a tax dependant or not.
+Different tax treatment may apply to death benefits paid as a lump sum, depending on whether the beneficiary is a tax dependant or not.
 This treatment should be considered when making and reviewing a nomination.

-In addition, from 1 July 2017, a limit, called the transfer balance cap, applies to the amount that can be used to commence a pension.
-In the case of a death benefit pension, the application of the cap and the amount of an individual beneficiary’s cap can depend on a range of factors such as:
+In addition, from 1 July 2017, a limit, called the transfer balance cap, applies to the amount that can be used to commence a pension, including death benefit pensions.
+The amount of the death benefit that can be used to commence a pension may depend on:

 - whether or not the death benefit pension is reversionary or a new pension